dnetguru/wallpaper-engine-controller/README.md

 ### Specify monitors to watch

 ```
-wallpaper-controller --monitors 1,2
+wallpaper-controller --monitors 0,1
 ```

-This will only monitor monitors with IDs 1 and 2.
+This will only monitor monitors with IDs 0 and 1.
+1

-### Per-monitor mode with custom thresholds
+### Per-monitor mode

 ```
-wallpaper-controller --mode per-monitor --monitor-thresholds "1:60,2:40" --bit64
+wallpaper-controller --per-monitor --threshold 10 --bit64
 ```

-This will use per-monitor mode with a 60% threshold for monitor 1 and 40% for monitor 2, using the 64-bit Wallpaper Engine executable.
+This will use per-monitor mode with a 10% threshold for all monitors, using the 64-bit Wallpaper Engine executable.

 ### Custom update rate